 But threats to Ethiopia’s church forests are many.
 Villagers harvest the timber, cattle trample and eat seedlings, and farmers cultivate the wooded edges.
-Pressure from a rapidly growing population, 80% of whom live in rural areas and rely on subsistence agriculture, as well as warming temperatures that have forced farmers to shift their plantations to higher elevations, have taken their toll.
+Pressure from a rapidly growing population, 80% of whom live in rural areas and rely on subsistence agriculture, and warming temperatures that have forced farmers to shift their plantations to higher elevations, have taken their toll.

 A parent of two grown boys, Meg Lowman compares trees to mothers: “We have a great deal in common.”

-Trees are the heart of productivity of many ecosystems.
-Just as mothers function as the biological center of birth and life, trees provide sustenance for their entire community.
+Trees are the heart of the productivity of many ecosystems.
+Just as mothers function as the biological centre of birth and life, trees provide sustenance for their entire community.
 They quietly drive important functions that make all life possible in the surrounding ecosystem.

 “If only I, as a mother, could have achieved as much as a tree,” Meg says with a smile.